-API Permissions Reference - Amazon S3 Glacier
+API Permissions Reference - Amazon Glacier

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-This page is only for existing customers of the S3 Glacier service using Vaults and the original REST API from 2012.
+This page is only for existing customers of the Amazon Glacier service using Vaults and the original REST API from 2012.

-If you're looking for archival storage solutions we suggest using the S3 Glacier storage classes in Amazon S3, S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval, and S3 Glacier Deep Archive.
-To learn more about these storage options, see S3 Glacier storage classes and Long-term data storage using S3 Glacier storage classes in the Amazon S3 User Guide.
-These storage classes use the Amazon S3 API, are available in all regions, and can be managed within the Amazon S3 console.
-They offer features like Storage Cost Analysis, Storage Lens, security features including multiple encryption options, and more.
+If you're looking for archival storage solutions, we recommend using the Amazon Glacier storage classes in Amazon S3, S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval, and S3 Glacier Deep Archive.
+To learn more about these storage options, see Amazon Glacier storage classes.

 API Permissions Reference

-When you are setting up How Amazon S3 Glacier works with IAM and writing a permissions policy that you can attach to an IAM identity (identity-based policies) or a resource (resource-based policies), you can use the following table as a reference.
-The table lists each S3 Glacier API operation, the corresponding actions for which you can grant permissions to perform the action, and the Amazon resource for which you can grant the permissions.
+When you are setting up How Amazon Glacier works with IAM and writing a permissions policy that you can attach to an IAM identity (identity-based policies) or a resource (resource-based policies), you can use the following table as a reference.
+The table lists each Amazon Glacier API operation, the corresponding actions for which you can grant permissions to perform the action, and the Amazon resource for which you can grant the permissions.

 You specify the actions in the policy's Action element, and you specify the resource value in the policy's Resource element.
 Also, you can use the IAM policy language Condition element to specify when a policy should take effect.